unity-atoms/unity-atoms/CONTRIBUTING.md

 When you are all setup you simply run `npm run generate:docs` in the root of the project and voila, fresh documentation is generated for you!

+## Generator

+Before submitting a PR please check and see if the change requires you to update the Generator and the templates.

+### Pro tip

+If you are doing updates that requires you to update all existing Atoms you can use `Unity Atoms/Tools/Regenerate all Atoms` from the top menu bar.

 ## Pull requests

 Pull requests should be made to the [canary branch](https://github.com/AdamRamberg/unity-atoms/tree/canary).